 That’s a question only you can answer.
 What do you want to use the Invisible Web for?
 If it’s to find library books or look through old newspapers, it definitely has its benefits.
 However, using sites like Spokeo should only be done with the best of intentions.

 If you start to wade into Dark Web waters, it’s not as much about safety as it is about legalities.
 If you stay in Deep Web territory, there is plenty you can do where online safety isn’t a significant concern.
 Understanding how to use Tor is one of the best ways to familiarize yourself with the Deep Web and what you can really do.

 If you are using sites like Spokeo to look up coworkers or neighbors, then yes, it’s probably not an activity you want to engage in.
-If you are using it to look at library inventory, old newspapers or to find scholary journals, then it’s completely fine.
+If you are using it to look at library inventory, old newspapers, or to find scholarly journals, then it’s completely fine.